How to Apply to Private Schools

 The Steppingstone Foundation is a nonprofit organization that offers The Steppingstone Academy, a rigorous program that prepares motivated students from historically marginalized communities for acceptance to and success at top independent, Catholic, and public exam schools in the greater Boston area.
 To learn more about the programs they offer, please visit The Steppingstone Foundation website.

-826 Boston is a nonprofit youth writing and publishing organization based in Roxbury that empowers traditionally underserved students ages 6-18 to find their voices, tell their stories, and gain communication skills to succeed in school and in life.
+826 Boston is a nonprofit writing, tutoring, and publishing organization where students in grades K-12 and beyond can share their stories, amplify their voices, and develop as leaders in school and in life.
 They offer essay writing programs and workshops.
 To learn more about their offerings, please visit the 826 Boston website.

 Have a Question?